monobrau/goadeployer/README.md

 - ✅ Test WinRM connectivity to all VMs
 - ✅ Deploy GOAD with Ansible (takes 1-2 hours)

-**⚠️ Important:** The script will FAIL if Windows is not installed or WinRM is not configured.
-Make sure you've completed the Windows installation steps above first!
+**Note:** With Packer (default), Windows and WinRM are automatically configured.
+If you used `--manual` flag, ensure Windows is installed and WinRM is enabled on all VMs before running `deploy_goad.sh`.

 ### Accessing Your Lab